viniroger/fractal/README.md

 # fractal
-Fractal dimension applied to time series - variability characterization
+Fractal dimension applied to time series - variability characterization - see more at https://www.monolitonimbus.com.br/dimensao-fractal-de-series-temporais/